Vanishing lines in chromatic homotopy theory: Horizontal vanishing lines in the homotopy fixed point spectral sequence

-\begin{example}\rm Consider the $RO(Q_8)$-homotopy fixed point spectral sequence of $E_2$. \cref{thm:vanishingallfinite} implies that there is a strong horizontal vanishing line of filtration 25.
+\begin{example}\rm Consider the $RO(Q_8)$-homotopy fixed point spectral sequence for $E_2$. \cref{thm:vanishingallfinite} implies that there is a strong horizontal vanishing line of filtration 25.
 However, the actual vanishing line is of filtration 23.
 More specifically, by Bauer's computation \cite{bauertmf}, there is a $d_{23}$-differential

-(the notations are adopted from \cite{agnesE2term} where $\Delta$ and $k$ are generators on $E_2$-page).
+where $\bar{\kappa}$ is represented by the class $g$ in \cite{bauertmf}.
 This implies that in the Tate spectral sequence, there is a $d_{23}$-differential

-By the same argument as the one given in the proof of \cref{thm:vanishingallfinite} and Bauer's computation, the sharpest vanishing line in the homotopy fixed point spectral sequence is of filtration 23. \end{example}
+By the same argument as the one given in the proof of \cref{thm:vanishingallfinite}, the sharpest vanishing line in the homotopy fixed point spectral sequence is of filtration 23.
+The bounds given in \cref{thm:vanishingallfinite} for $Q_8$ has been improved in \cite{DuanKongLiLuWangQ8} to account for the sharpness in this case. \end{example}

-\begin{quest} When $h = 4k-2$, what is the sharpest bound for the strong horizontal vanishing line in the $RO(Q_8)$-homotopy fixed point spectral sequence of $E_h$? \end{quest}